pwsiegel/pwsiegel.github.io/_posts/tech/2019-05-05-nested-spark.md

   {'name': 'weapon', 'type': 'string', 'nullable': True, 'metadata': {}}]}
 ```

-An even better option is to combine the previous two.
+The best option, in my experience, is a hybrid approach: let Spark infer a schema on a small but well-chosen sample and then apply that schema to the rest of the data.
 Often you know more than Spark does about your data, and so you can intelligently prepare a small sample that is representative of the whole dataset.
 For instance, maybe your dataset is split into thousands of separate files, but you are confident that one or two of the files has enough structural variability to provide an adequate schema.
-You can then have Spark infer a schema from your intelligent sample and then apply that schema to the rest of the data.
-It looks like this:
+Here's what it would look like:

 ```python
 sample_schema = spark.read.json(path_to_sample)